fabiosv/reactnd-forum-app/README.md

 - Category Page should display its posts
 - Post Details should display post with main attributes + related comments

-Known issues:
-- Redirect and Link seems not work, actual behaviour: the URL change to desired URL but page not load (stay white), on React tab/debbuger the Route stay on previous component.
-If you click on Link bar and press enter the component load desired page normally. (walkaround: use ```window.location.href="/"```)

 ## TL;DR

 To get started developing right away: